SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 25. Click Publish
 <br>![](/exercises/ex0/images/BrowseConnection_Name_Desc_00_90.png)

-You have now successfully published two files within SAP Data Intelligence
+You have now successfully published two files within SAP Data Intelligence.
+<br> Note: Depending on the files and size publishing may take a few minutes.
+You can always go to monitoring to monitor the publishing task to confirm it has completed.

 ## Profile and rate the dataset